sudheerj/javascript-interview-questions/README.md

 | Returns the subset of original array | Returns the deleted elements as array  |
 | Used to pick the elements from array | Used to insert or delete elements to/from array|

+### How do you compare Object and Map?
+**Objects** are similar to **Maps** in that both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
+Due to this reason, Objects have been used as Maps historically.
+But there are important differences that make using a Map preferable in certain cases.

+1. The keys of an Object are Strings and Symbols, whereas they can be any value for a Map, including functions, objects, and any primitive.
+2. The keys in Map are ordered while keys added to object are not.
+Thus, when iterating over it, a Map object returns keys in order of insertion.
+3. You can get the size of a Map easily with the size property, while the number of properties in an Object must be determined manually.
+4. A Map is an iterable and can thus be directly iterated, whereas iterating over an Object requires obtaining its keys in some fashion and iterating over them.
+5. An Object has a prototype, so there are default keys in the map that could collide with your keys if you're not careful.
+As of ES5 this can be bypassed by using map = Object.create(null), but this is seldom done.
+6. A Map may perform better in scenarios involving frequent addition and removal of key pairs.